-Trump Threatens To Send Detained Immigrants To 'Sanctuary Cities'
+Trump Threatens To Send Detained Immigrants To 'Sanctuary Cities' As Retaliation

 President Trump said that he is strongly considering sending detained immigrants in the country illegally to so-called "sanctuary cities" to try and punish Democrats who have opposed his stringent immigration proposals.

+He said in tweets Friday that because Democrats have been "unwilling" to change immigration laws, his administration is considering "placing" immigrants in the country illegally into "sanctuary cities."

-"Due to the fact that Democrats are unwilling to change our very dangerous immigration laws, we are indeed, as reported, giving strong considerations to placing Illegal Immigrants in Sanctuary Cities only........The Radical Left always seems to have an Open Borders, Open Arms policy – so this should make them very happy!"
-Trump tweeted Friday afternoon.
+....The Radical Left always seems to have an Open Borders, Open Arms policy – so this should make them very happy!— Donald J. Trump (@realDonaldTrump) April 12, 2019

 The comments from Trump follow a Washington Post report on Thursday that White House officials had been considering such a move in order "to retaliate against President Trump's political adversaries."